HXDU/Project-2-Network/README.md

 Similarly, we extracted a shared hashtag data set based on the tweets we collected to see the common hashtags that were used by Trump and Obama.
 185 of Trump's tweets have hashtags, we retrieved a total 200 hashtags as some of his tweets used more than one hashtag in one tweet, some of his tweets used repeated hashtags.
 Surprisingly, 1530 of Obama's tweets are marked with hashtags and we collected 1614 hashtags in total.
 For Trump and Obama, they shared 7 unique hashtags based on our data set, they are: 'SCOTUS', 'MadeInAmerica', 'FlagDay', 'TBT', 'MLKDay', 'SOTU',and 'UNGA'.
 On this account, 16 of Trump's tweets and 170 of Obama's tweets are visualized in this project.
+For their official accounts, 241 of Trump's tweets have hashtags and there are 280 hashtage; Surprisingly, only 34 of Obama's tweets have hashtags and there are 35 hashtags.
+Their shared hashtags are: MLKDay, 1, and InternationalWomensDay.
+1 is not acturally one hashtag but was shown in the term of "#1".
+That is why it was chosen when we preprocess the data.

 # D3 Example found on https://github.com/d3/d3/wiki/Gallery:
 http://www.findtheconversation.com/concept-map/